DavidMChan/DMLabInstall/README.md

 # DMLabInstall

-Installation Files for Deepmind Lab
+This is code for installing DeepMind Lab.